6 Types of Information (With Examples)

 Government restrictive, regulatory or facilitating policies

-One example may be a person observing the body language and nonverbal communication of someone walking nearby.
-If the stimulation is positive, they may say hello and start a conversation perhaps or, if the stimulation is not positive, they may respond by walking the other way, running away or creating more distance between them.
+One example may be a person observing the nonverbal communication of someone passing by.
+If the stimulation is positive, they may say hello and start a conversation perhaps or, if the stimulation is not positive, they may respond by moving in the other direction, running away or creating more distance between them.

 Here are other examples of stimulatory information: